Missing large

 You can’t blame your poor readers for wondering if an unexpected development is the last of these :)

-2. over 11 years ago on Endtown
+2. about 12 years ago on Endtown

 I wonder what she just saw over his shoulder?